Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Central Limit Theorems using a Deterministic Inequality

-The above result is deterministic and holds with minimal assumptions on the data generating distributions.
+The above result builds upon the deterministic bound of Theorem~\ref{thm:Basic-deter-ineq} and holds (possibly trivially) for any data generating distributions.
 In particular, it does not require independence or identically distributed observations.
-Thus a Berry--Esseen type result for $\widehat{\beta}$ can now be proved under various assumptions of dependence among the observations, such as $m$-dependence and time series.
-Theorem~\ref{thm:Berry-Esseen-OLS} does not even require the sample size $n$ to be fixed number; in case $n$ is a random variable (for example, a stopping time) and $(X_i, Y_i)$ are identically distributed, then the $d/n$ term in~\eqref{eq:deterministic-BE-bound} is replaced by $d/\mathbb{E}[n]$ and $C_n(\eta_n)$ is replaced by $2\kappa_n + 2\kappa_n\eta_n + \sqrt{2\log(2\mathbb{E}[n])}$.
-In principle, this allows for $n$ to be a stopping time with respect to the filtration generated by $(X_i, Y_i), i\ge1$ or just a random number independent of $(X_i, Y_i), i\ge1$.
+Thus a Berry--Esseen type result for $\widehat{\beta}$ can now be proved under various assumptions of dependence among the observations, such as $m$-dependence or more general temporal dependence.
+Theorem~\ref{thm:Berry-Esseen-OLS} does not even require the sample size $n$ to be a fixed number; in case $n$ is a random variable independent of the data and $(X_i, Y_i)$ are identically distributed, then the $d/n$ term in~\eqref{eq:deterministic-BE-bound} is replaced by $d/\mathbb{E}[n]$ and $C_n(\eta_n)$ is replaced by $1 + \eta_n + \sqrt{2\log(2\mathbb{E}[n])}$.
+In principle, the bound of Theorem~\ref{thm:Basic-deter-ineq} allows for $n$ to be a stopping time with respect to the filtration generated by $(X_i, Y_i), i\ge1$ provided that appropriate bounds on the terms in equation \eqref{eq:deterministic-BE-bound} that hold for stopping ties are available.